Black-And-White-Club/resume-infrastructure/Readme.md

 # Resume Infrastructure

 This repository houses the Infrastructure-as-Code (IaC) for my personal resume website.
-It leverages a modern cloud-native stack to ensure a robust, scalable, and easily manageable deployment.
+It leverages a variety of tools and technologies that I've learned while transitioning from QA Automation to DevOps.
+This project is built using primarily free and open-source tools, along with trial credits from Google Cloud Platform (GCP).

 ## Technologies Used